audioxide/data/data/posts/20210301-articles-apex-legends-list.md

 <youtube-video video-id="XG2H2D9vF7s" desc="Apex Legends: Gibralter Music Pack" />

-We're midway through the list, and in my humble opinion, it's Gibralter's theme that is the best of the bunch from the original cast of Apex Legends.
-It sets the tone immediately: opening with a palm-muted guitar riff and continues to build towards the momentous Apex melody, aided by tribal drums that pound powerfully with urgency and desire.
+We're midway through the list, and in my humble opinion, it's Gibralter's theme that is the best of the bunch from the original cast of *Apex*.
+It sets the tone immediately: opening with a palm-muted guitar riff and continues to build towards the momentous *Apex* melody, aided by tribal drums that pound powerfully with urgency and desire.
 It feels like a real rallying cry.
 It's not the most complex of themes, but once again it proves incredibly effective.
 It's a fairly good representation of Gibralter's abilities as a playable character, too.
 I do love our big boy Gibby, but please, Respawn, nerf that bloody gun-shield already.

 -----